evolbeginner/Roseobacter_pseudogene/README.md

 ruby ../scripts/scripts_for_Psi_Phi/module2.in_parallel.rb
 ```

 Be sure to make all input files in the same folder (or you could edit the original scripts).
-The output should be like "roseobacter_use_bradyrhizobium" where you can find the info for each pseudogene identified by PsiPhi
+The output should be like "pseudo_XXX" where you can find the info for each pseudogene identified by PsiPhi

 # Step 3: Summarize the result of Psi-Phi